Michael18811380328/HelloWorld/README.md

 3. Everyone have same time in one day.
 God gives us same time.
 In a whole day, working hard and having a rest and having a date is not an easy thing.
 Now I should grasp more precious time in learning.
 And exeresicing is also important in the free time.
 Don't sit for a long time and don't sleep too late.
 If you did that, you would regret in one day.

 <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg"></a>

+### 2019.04

+1. I read a book called《Make you code cleaner》.This is the main opinions: a function should contain single function and codes as less as possible.
+Use clear parameter as name of variable.
+A funciton should do only one thing.
+A class or a component in React should show a single UI component.
+And modify your codes after you write down them.
+When you review your codes, you can change and delete   much useless codes.
+2. RYF said, we should learn inner knowledge of coding.
+We all know that structure can change in one day,  but the basic data structure and algie is still there.
+Write more and learn some inner thought in code.
+It is important.
+In the free time ,wu shouldn't do the basic things once and another times, but we can deal with tough problems for many hours.
+Because if you can resolve the tough problem, you are making progress.